Tokens

 • On full clear, flags diff-id.<fileKey>.json for deletion so it disappears from the Git remote on the next push.

-• Invalidates every resolver cache immediately after deletion — no more "ghost" variables reappearing.
+• Clears stale references immediately after deletion — no more "ghost" variables reappearing.

 Warning: all operations inside the Destructive actions panel are irreversible.
 Before a bulk delete, save a version of the Figma file and commit your current token state to Git.